cdiener/cobra-docker/Readme.md

 the following "add-ons":

 * optional https and passwords protection
+* reconstruction of metabolic models using [CORDA](https://github.com/cdiener/corda)
+* unpriviliged user
+* Latex to export notebooks as PDF
 * matplotlib and seaborn for plotting
-* installation of commercial solvers (only cplex, please contact me or send a pull request if you want to help out with gurobi)
+* installation of commercial solvers (only cplex, please contact me or send a pull request if you want to help out with gurobi and mosek)
 * copy additional sbml models from the host

 ## Installation

 The image is built automatically by the docker automated build system.
 To get the latest version just pull it in docker.
 Obviously, this will *NOT* include commercial solvers.